 In 2022, he was asked to become a global ambassador for Karol Szymanowski, in a multi-year project in which Jablonski will perform and record the composer's music throughout Europe and rest of the world, and take part in a film about Szymanowski's life and work.

-Peter Jablonski maintains a busy recording schedule, and his forthcoming Ondine releases in the next two seasons will include both piano concerti by Grażyna Bacewicz, the second volume of the complete mazurkas by Chopin, and works by Karol Szymanowski and Ronald Stevenson.
+Peter Jablonski maintains a busy recording schedule, and his forthcoming Ondine releases include both piano concerti by Grażyna Bacewicz and the second volume of the complete mazurkas by Chopin in 2023, and works by Karol Szymanowski and Ronald Stevenson in 2024.